 Floating Rate and Variable Rate Obligations.
-The Reinsurance Interval Fund can invest directly or indirectly in debt securities other than event-linked bonds that have floating or variable interest rates.
-Those variable rate obligations may have a demand feature that allows the Reinsurance Interval Fund to tender the obligation to the issuer or a third party prior to its maturity.
+The Fund may invest directly or indirectly in debt securities other than event-linked bonds that have floating or variable interest rates.
+Those variable rate obligations may have a demand feature that allows the Fund to tender the obligation to the issuer or a third party prior to its maturity.
 The tender may be at par value plus accrued interest, according to the terms of the obligations.

-Because the interest rates on floating rate bonds adjust periodically to reflect current market rates, falling shortterm interest rates should tend to decrease the income payable to the Reinsurance Interval Fund on its floating rate investments and rising rates should tend to increase that income.
-However, investments in floating rate and variable rate obligations should also mitigate the fluctuations in the Reinsurance Interval Fund's net asset value during periods of changing interest rates, compared to changes in values of fixed-rate debt securities.
-Nevertheless, changes in interest rates can affect the value of the Reinsurance Interval Fund's floating rate investments, especially if rates change sharply in a short period, because the resets of the interest rates on the investments occur periodically and will not all happen simultaneously with changes in prevailing rates.
+Because the interest rates on floating rate bonds adjust periodically to reflect current market rates, falling short-term interest rates should tend to decrease the income payable to the Fund on its floating rate investments and rising rates should tend to increase that income.
+However, investments in floating rate and variable rate obligations should also mitigate the fluctuations in the Fund's net asset value during periods of changing interest rates, compared to changes in values of fixed-rate debt securities.
+Nevertheless, changes in interest rates can affect the value of the Fund's floating rate investments, especially if rates change sharply in a short period, because the resets of the interest rates on the investments occur periodically and will not all happen simultaneously with changes in prevailing rates.
 Having a shorter average reset period for its portfolio of investments may help mitigate that risk.